 Both players noted that their first practice back playing together, they couldn’t wipe the smiles off their faces.
 It's been a long time, Pankowski said, since she remembered that hockey is supposed to be fun.

-"Last season really gave me another set of fire that I that I had my freshman year [but had] just dwindled out a little bit.
+"Last season really gave me another set of fire than that I had my freshman year [but had] just dwindled out a little bit.
 I think I'm just going to be a force and I think I'm going to be more relentless than I have in the past," Pankowski said.

 It's already been an impressive college career for Pankowski, who was the National Rookie of the Year in 2014-15.
 She was a Patty Kazmaier top-10 finalist each of the next two seasons and her junior year, she was tied for second nationally with 25 goals.